Small Axe Lovers Rock: Is the Movie Inspired by a True Story?

-It is essentially a remarkable celebration of the exuberance of youth, wrapped neatly in a period piece.
+It is essentially a remarkable celebration of the exuberance of youth wrapped neatly in a period piece.
 The movie peaks as the music and dance peak and makes its descent following the trail of the rhythm.
-At the core of the film is the story of the sizzling romance between Martha (Amarah-Jae St. Aubyn) and Franklyn (Micheal Ward).
+At the film’s core is the story of the sizzling romance between Martha (Amarah-Jae St. Aubyn) and Franklyn (Micheal Ward).
 They meet for the first time at a neighborhood party.
 As the night progresses, their connection deepens, and they find themselves eagerly exploring all the uncharted territories of each other’s souls.

 After the premiere of ‘Small Axe: Lovers Rock,’ it received widespread positive reviews, with critics praising McQueen’s direction as well as the performances by the largely unknown cast.
 The film’s inclusion in a real-life-based anthology series must have made you wonder if it’s also based on actual events.
 Here is what we have been able to find out.